 Hi all, we’re Nicole and Jared.
-The term “husband-wife duo!” is kind of silly, but I suppose it is at least accurate.
 We have been together for over a decade, meeting our junior year, 2007, at the University of Connecticut.
 Since then, we have supported each other through life’s inevitable ups and downs.
 There were tough times that made us inseparable, and awesome celebrations and achievements we got to share together.
 Perhaps more importantly, all of it got us where we are today.

 About three years into our relationship, we were living in a tiny one bedroom apartment in Connecticut.
 We had graduated in 2009, and I was working my ass off to get into Physician Assistant school.
 Jared was starting out as a Financial Analyst.
 Over the next five years, we would take turns getting our respective degrees, ultimately jumping on the career band wagon.
 Mine in medicine.
 Jared’s in finance.